PandABlocks/PandABlocks-rootfs/docs/building.rst

 =============================

 This project builds a complete system image for booting PandA.
-The following components are built in turn:
+The following components are built in turn for two different platforms: Zynq and Zynqmp:

 * The U-Boot boot loader is built and assembled together with the Zynq stage-1 boot loader.